-Air Transat will give each passenger who qualifies for compensation a payment by check for the amount specified above, as soon as it is operationally feasible, but no later than 48 hours after the time of the denial of boarding.
+If you qualify for compensation, Air Transat will pay you by check the amount specified above, as soon as it is operationally feasible, but no later than 48 hours after the time of the denied boarding.

-Air Transat may offer travel credits of greater monetary value in place of the cash payment.
-The passenger may, however, insist on the cash payment or refuse all compensation and bring private legal action
+Air Transat may offer you travel credits of greater monetary value in place of the cash payment.
+You may, however, insist on the cash payment or refuse all compensation and file private legal action.